DEFRA/waste-carriers-acceptance-tests/README.md

 ```

 If left as that by default when **Quke** is executed it will run against your selected environment using the headless browser **PhantomJS**.
 You can however override this and other values using the standard [Quke configuration options](https://github.com/DEFRA/quke#configuration).

+### WASTECARRIERSPASSWORD

+You will also need to set the environment variable `WASTECARRIERSPASSWORD` before running any tests.
+Its best practise not to include credentials within source code, so we have not included them in the `.config.yml` files attached to this project.
+However a number of the scenarios depend on being logged in, and therefore need to be able to access the password.
+Setting this environment variable is how they access it.

+Add it to your `~/.bash_profile` (open the file and add the line `export WASTECARRIERSPASSWORD="mySuperStr0ngPassword"`).
+You'll only have to do this once and then it'll be available always.

 ### VAGRANT_KEY_LOCATION